emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Much like starting a blog, learning to code has long lingered in the back of my mind.

-I finally pulled the trigger in earnest in late 2021, and one game of chicken with my <code>enter</code> key has left me more energized than ever almost two years later.
+I finally pulled the trigger in earnest in late 2021, and one game of chicken with my `enter` key has left me more energized than ever almost two years later.

 Maybe this post will serve as inspiration to some of you who have been thinking about programming, but just need a little nudge to get started.